VA automobile allowance and adaptive equipment

-Do you have a disability related to your military service that prevents you from driving?
-If you do, you may be able to get money to help you buy or change a vehicle so you can drive.
+If you have a disability related to your service that prevents you from driving, you may be able to get money to help you buy or change a vehicle so you can drive.
 Keep reading to find out if you may be eligible.

 Am I eligible for these benefits from VA?

 You may be eligible for VA automobile allowance or adaptive-equipment benefits if you have a disability that’s related to your service (called a service-connected disability) and that includes at least one of these conditions.

 At least one of these must be true for you:

-- You have loss, or permanent loss of use, of 1 or both feet, or
+- You have loss, or permanent loss of use, of one or both feet, or

-- You have loss, or permanent loss of use, of 1 or both hands, or
+- You have loss, or permanent loss of use, of one or both hands, or

 - You have permanent decreased vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye, or

 - You have a severe burn injury, or